snaptravel/google-ads-python/README.rst

-Google Ads API Client Library for Python
+Forked Google Ads API Client Library for Python
 ========================================

-This project hosts the Python client library for the Google Ads API.
+The only difference is the requirement for python 3.7 is lowered to 3.6 on branch 6.0.0_3.6 It should work with some caveats: https://github.com/googleads/google-ads-python/issues/319

 Build Status
 ------------